Note

 Select Add principal to add an authorized principal.

-Provide the principal details, then select Add principal.
+Enter the principal details, then select Add principal.

-Confirm that you want to add the authorized principal.
+Confirm the addition of the authorized principal.